-movements and the strengthening of collaboration between UN-Habitat and UNIFEM at the global and regional levels, culminating in the preparation of a memorandum of understanding that is currently being finalized.
-Main areas of collaboration for both parties will include the UNIFEM-led Global Programme on Safe Cities Free of Violence against Women, a flagship initiative under the UNIFEM Strategic Plan 2008-2011 in which UN Habitat is expected to join as a lead global partner, building on ongoing UNIFEM-UN-Habitat collaboration in Latin America.
+security.
+In the Asia-Pacific region emphasis was placed on post-disaster and post-conflict construction and the creation of resilient communities.
+The programme has contributed to recognition of grassroots movements and the strengthening of collaboration between UN-HABITAT and UNIFEM at the global and regional levels, culminating in the preparation of a memorandum of understanding that is currently being finalized.
+Main areas of collaboration for both parties will include the UNIFEM-led Global Programme on Safe Cities Free of Violence against Women, a flagship initiative under the UNIFEM Strategic Plan 2008-2011 in which UN Habitat is expected to join as a lead global partner, building on ongoing UNIFEM-UN-HABITAT collaboration in Latin America.
 Other areas of collaboration will include broader issues of good governance, women's empowerment, political participation and gender equality and gender-responsive budgeting.
 An expert group meeting on building partnerships for gender and local governance in Africa took place in Nairobi in October 2007.
-One result of that meeting has been an increase in the number of partners working with UN-Habitat.
+One result of that meeting has been an increase in the number of partners working with UN-HABITAT.

-15. In 2007 UN-Habitat supported Groots Kenya and the Huairou Commission in the introduction of a "local-to-local" dialogue methodology to leaders of grassroots women's organizations from twelve African countries.
+15. In 2007 UN-HABITAT supported Groots Kenya and the Huairou Commission in the introduction of a "local-to-local" dialogue methodology for leaders of grassroots women's organizations from twelve African countries.
 The methodology is meant to enable such organizations to have constructive discussions with critical actors like municipalities, local authorities, government departments, the private sector and development partners in an effort to address community problems and mobilize resources.
 Local-to-local dialogue is a useful approach that has contributed to the empowerment of communities, especially women, who have taken up positions on development committees at the local level.